analysis-tools-dev/static-analysis/README.md

 - [Android Lint](http://tools.android.com/tips/lint) - Run static analysis on Android projects.
 - [android-lint-summary](https://passy.github.io/android-lint-summary) - Combines lint errors of multiple projects into one output, check lint results of multiple sub-projects at once.
 - [FlowDroid](https://github.com/secure-software-engineering/FlowDroid) - Static taint analysis tool for Android applications.
+- [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) - iblessing is an iOS security exploiting toolkit.
+It can be used for reverse engineering, binary analysis and vulnerability mining.
+- [Oversecured](https://oversecured.com) :copyright: - A mobile app vulnerability scanner, designed for security researchers and bug bounty hackers.
+It also allows integrations into the DevOps process for businesses.
 - [paprika](https://github.com/GeoffreyHecht/paprika) - A toolkit to detect some code smells in analyzed Android applications.
 - [qark](https://github.com/linkedin/qark) - Tool to look for several security related Android application vulnerabilities.
 - [redex](https://fbredex.com) - Redex provides a framework for reading, writing, and analyzing .dex files, and a set of optimization passes  that use this framework to improve the bytecode.
 An APK optimized by Redex should be smaller and faster.

+<h2 id="nodejs">Node.js</h2>

+- [njsscan](https://opensecurity.in) - A static application testing (SAST) tool that can find insecure code patterns in your node.js applications using simple pattern matcher from libsast and syntax-aware semantic code pattern search tool semgrep.

 <h2 id="package">Packages</h2>